HongboQiao/Orc_Band/README.md

 ```
   *Note: The example file ``usecase.ipynb`` is located in the documentation directory, it's an example about how to use our model.
 Also, you can put your SMILES strings to the function and get their bandgap predictions.

-  *Note: The data we use is confidential, so you may not able to run our jupyter notebook for each file directly.
+  *Note: The data we use is confidential, so you may be not able to run our jupyter notebook directly in each file.